lykcas/OpenFiles/HPCA.md

 -   Delaying
 -   Holding data

+### Multiprocessors

+In a distributed memory multiprocessor, each node runs a separate copy of the operating system.
+Processes **cannot** migrate between nodes

+In a shared memory multiprocessor, one copy of the operating system manages all the CPUs.
+Processes **can** migrate between CPUs

 ### SIMD

 256 GFlop/s: 2 GHz x 4 vector instruction x 2 FMA instruction x 16 cores